openvinotoolkit/open_model_zoo/intel_models/index.md

 # Overview of OpenVINO&trade; Toolkit Pre-Trained Models

-OpenVINO&trade; toolkit distribution includes a set of pre-trained models that you can use for learning and demo purposes or for developing a deep learning software.
+OpenVINO&trade; toolkit provides a set of pre-trained models that you can use for learning and demo purposes or for developing deep learning software.
+Most recent version is available in the [repo on Github](https://github.com/opencv/open_model_zoo), the latest stable snapshot is availabe via [Model Downloader](https://github.com/opencv/open_model_zoo/tree/master/model_downloader).
+Models can also be downloaded manually from https://download.01.org/opencv

 ## Object Detection Models